EMC China Lab

 To ensure the fairness of market surveillance actions, monitoring of the CE mark is carried out by public bodies in member states in cooperation with the European Commission.

-EU Declaration of Conformity (EU DoC)
+EU Declaration of Conformity (eu doc)

 The CE mark does not have an expiration date.
 However, the EU Declaration of Conformity (EU DoC) required for the CE mark must be kept up to date.
 If any information in the EU DoC changes, such as regulations, products, or the manufacturer's or authorized representative’s contact details, the declaration must be updated accordingly.